pavel-krush/cache/README.md

 Clock
 -----
 There are three types of clock:
-- ClockNone - Used for non-expiration cache
+- ClockNone - Used for non-expiration cache.
+Constructor: `NewClockNone()`
 - ClockSimple - High precision clock.
-It uses time.Now() on each Get()
+It uses time.Now() on each Get().
+Constructor: `NewClockSimple()`
 - DiscreteClock - Not as precise as ClockSimple, but significantly faster.
 Refreshes current time once in 500ms.
 Default Clock.
+Constructor: `NewClockDiscrete(time.Duration)`

+Clock can be changed via SetClock Method.